Innago Logo

 To understand the real estate market of any state, it’s important to keep up with trends.
 Let’s look at some key ones in Connecticut.

-Note: These statistics are based on Redfin’s monthly housing data from April and May 2024.
+Note: These statistics are based on Redfin’s monthly housing data from January 2026.

 Median Home Price

-Number of Homes Sold in April 2024
+Number of Homes Sold in January 2026

-It’s important to keep in mind that the spring and summer are popular times for home sales to peak, so this number might be slightly inflated.
+It’s important to keep in mind that the spring and summer are popular times for home sales to peak, so this number might be slightly deflated.
 The National Association of Realtors (NAR) notes that in February and March of each year, sales can increase by as much as 34% and prices by 3%.

 Median Days on Market (DOM)